Why you shouldn't use FedEx or UPS to send in your ballot - Local News 8

 “The way election officials communicate with voters is with mail,” Becker said.

 All that election-related mail is typically sent at a reduced rate, similar to the bulk rate of about 19 cents.
-Although election mail has been handled as if it’s first-class mail, recent communication between the Postal Service and election offices suggested those elevated prices wouldn’t continue, he said.
+Although election mail has been handled as if it’s first-class mail, recent communication between the Postal Service and election offices suggested that wouldn’t continue, he said.

 Regardless, FedEx and UPS would cost far more per ballot.
 More importantly, it’s unclear whether ballots delivered by an outside carrier would be accepted by all the county election officials in charge of counting votes.